 Written by Caroline Von Helm, M.A. and Brad Hambrick, Th.M.

-This resource is taken from the “True Betrayal: Overcoming the Betrayal of Your Spouse’s Sexual Sin” seminar and is also included in the seminar “False Love: Overcoming Sexual Sin from Pornography to Adultery.”
+This resource is taken from the “False Love: Overcoming Sexual Sin from Pornography to Adultery” and “True Betrayal: Overcoming the Betrayal of Your Spouse’s Sexual Sin” seminar notebooks.

 When sexual sin invades the life of a family, every member of that family is greatly affected.
 Not only is the impact large, but the impact is also unique upon each individual family member.
 The most innocent of the victims, and the ones who frequently received the least quality or quantity of care, are the children.